daithimarkham/Machine-Learning-Project/README.md

 1. Run the powerServer.py file.
 2. Then copy the http address which will be displayed in your terminal and paste in your browser.
-3. From here you run it, enter the wind speed, and an estimated power output will be displayed.
+3. From here you run it, enter the wind speed, and an estimated power output will be displayed in the index.html file in the static folder.

 ### How to get started and run Jupyter Notebook.